ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 Even if things did work out I wanted my name cleared by everyone who heard about this nonsense, I deserved at least that from a company supporting the idea of "DEI" of all things.

-Famed behavior psychologists Amos Tversky and Daniel Kahnman spent much of their careers researching a concept called _anchoring_.
+Famed Israel-American psychologists Amos Tversky and Daniel Kahnman spent much of their careers researching a concept called _anchoring_.
 From [Wikipedia](https://en.wikipedia.org/wiki/Anchoring_%28cognitive_bias%29#:~:text=Kahneman%20suggests%20that%20anchoring%20occurs,or%20low%20before%20their%20prediction)

 > Kahneman and Tversky showed that people's judgements could be skewed either higher or lower when presented with random numbers either high or low before their prediction.